Elevated1s/book-principles-app/OPENAI_SETUP_GUIDE.md

 - Make sure you saved the key in the app
 - Check that the key starts with `sk-`
 - Try the test connection button
+- Check the detailed status message for guidance

 **"Connection failed"**
 - Verify your API key is correct
 - Check your OpenAI account has credits
 - Ensure the key has the necessary permissions
+- Look for specific error messages in the status

 ## Security Note